Wesmania/vish/README.md

 - `vish_help` - list all bindings.

-## Custom bindings
+## Custom bindings and scripting

-It's possible to define your own registers and bindings.
+It's possible to define your own registers and bindings and do some limited scripting.
 For details, see `custom.md`.